heleaf/heleaf.github.io/_posts/2023-5-14-cmunotes.md

   -  I originally signed up for this class because I thought I would need extra units to pad different technicals / in case I dropped a class.
 I ended up staying in it because it was a graduation requirement, but I should have dropped and taken it a different semester.
   - If you're already doing research or are interested in research, 07-300 is probably a better option.
 I might have considered that if it didn't conflict with 463.
 - 82-279 Anime - Visual Interplay between Japan and the World
-  - Possibly the chillest gened you will find at CMU, with a really nice professor.
+  - Super chill gened, with a really nice professor.
 You watch and discuss several anime over the course of the semester, with essays instead of exams.
 Counts for category 3.

 **Other**: research, interviews